Why you need a VAC at your church

 (As quoted in: Jesus Is Involved In Politics!
 Why aren’t you?
 Why isn’t your church? www.j3ip.com)

 Every single one of those laws were passed by Christians who got involved in politics and changed the existing culture and laws.
 Sometimes at the cost of their lives and almost always after enduring hate from the people around them.
 How heartless can we be to say Christians should not be involved in politics.
+It’s saying Child Prostitution and Slavery should still be legal.
 How cruel and meanspirited can we be?
 Is this the stance you want to take?

 In addition, laws change hearts.